 Maman’s Apple Tart

-This dessert comes from the chef Jacques Pépin, who learned how to make it from his mother.
-To form the crust, Pépin covers the dough with plastic wrap to press it neatly into the pan.
+Jacques Pépin learned to make this rustic tart from his mother.
+To form the crust, he suggests covering the dough with plastic wrap to more easily press it into the pan.

 - 1¼ tsp. kosher salt